 All interviewees who were asked about this issue agreed that it is important for SSR advice and awareness of SSR issues to be incorporated into ICANN policymaking.
 In practice, individuals had mixed views whether or not the SOs/ACs are currently effective in incorporating SSR knowledge and implementing the SSAC's advice.
 In interviews, some members of SOs/ACs stated that they believe the SSAC's advisories are primarily used by the ICANN Board and not in SO/AC policymaking.
-Survey results, as shown in Figure 21, provide a more mixed view.
+Survey results, as shown in Figure 22, provide a more mixed view.
 Many individuals state that SSAC advice is sometimes incorporated in reviews.
-However, we note that the number of survey responses from members of any one individual SO/AC was small, making it difficult to put too much weight on this metric, as can be seen in Figure 22.
+However, we note that the number of survey responses from members of any one individual SO/AC was small, making it difficult to put too much weight on this metric, as can be seen in Figure 23.
 In both figures, we see that many respondents were unsure whether the SSAC's advice was used in policy development.

-Figure 21: How often is the advice given by the SSAC incorporated into the policy development process of the following SOs/ACs?

 Figure 22: How often is the advice given by the SSAC incorporated into the policy development process of the following SOs/ACs?
-(SO/AC Member Responses Only)
+Number of Survey Respondents: 51

+Figure 23: How often is the advice given by the SSAC incorporated into the policy development process of the following SOs/ACs?
+(SO/AC Member Responses Only) Number of Survey Respondents: 16